-The main application of Cement plugs is to secure a well, cure mud losses, prior to drilling a side track or in the course of Well Abandonment.
-The spotting of the plugs inside the casing (Check our guide for Casing Design Calculations Steps) or in open hole will be through drill pipe with a ‘stinger’ (smaller bore pipe) extension.
-And off course the usage of casing preflushes, spacers and wiper plugs is useful to reduce contamination with drilling fluid in the hole or (inside drill pipe).
-In this article, we shall discuss the cement plug applications, design considerations, techniques, procedure, calculation, also you can download our excel sheet. (check also cement design guidelines)
+The main application of balanced Cement plugs is to secure a well and cure mud losses, prior to a side track or in the course of Well Abandonment.
+The spotting of the plugs inside the casing (Check our guide for Casing Design Calculations Steps) or in the open hole will be through drill pipe with a ‘cement stinger‘ (smaller bore pipe) extension.
+And of course, the usage of casing preflushes, spacers, and wiper plugs is useful to reduce contamination with drilling fluid in the hole or (inside drill pipe).
+In this article, we shall discuss the balanced cement plug applications, design considerations, techniques, procedures, calculations, also you can download our excel sheet. (check also cement design guidelines)

-Usually in the drilling of an oil, gas, or water well, a cement plug may be required.
-However, this plug is a relatively small volume of cement slurry , but we always use it in wellbore for various purposes:
+Usually, in the oil, gas, or water well, a plug may be required.
+However, this balanced plug is a relatively small volume of cement slurry, but we always use it in the wellbore for various purposes:

 - to sidetrack above a fish (check also: sidetracking well) (a lost tool in hole)

 - For initiating directional drilling (a drilling whipstock)

 - to plug back a depleted zone or a well (well abandonment)

 - For solving a Mud Loss / lost circulation problem during drilling